 “CBP recognizes our officers’ exceptional performance and applaud their continued efforts to protect and serve our communities,” said Rosa Hernandez, Port Director for the Otay Mesa Cargo Facility.
 “This seizure provides insight and displays how our officers work together in collaboration to keep this dangerous drug off the streets.”

-The driver was detained for the alleged narcotic smuggling attempt and was turned over to the custody of U.S. Immigration and Customs Enforcement (ICE).
+The driver was detained for the alleged narcotic smuggling attempt and was turned over to the custody of Homeland Security Investigations.

 CBP officers seized the tractor, trailer, and narcotics.